politician/api-bootstrap/README.md

 Diego supports docker containers, however as of today it has issues to interpret the command CMD in Dockerfiles.
 A workaround is to specify manually the start command when pushing.

 > Example:
-> `cf push api-bootstrap -o iromain/api-bootstrap -c "node api.js"`
+> `cf push prestasedis -o iromain/prestasedis -c "node api.js"`

 New Relic monitoring